giantswarm/architect/README.md

 and then executed to perform the build.
 This allows us to update one tool, and affect all builds.

-architect runs all build steps in containers, to allow for portability and reproducibility.
+Architect runs all build steps in containers, to allow for portability and reproducibility.